bithikajain/Histopathological-Cancer-Detection/README.md

 The dataset used here is a slightly modified version of the PatchCamelyon (PCam) [benchmark dataset](https://github.com/basveeling/pcam)
 It consists of 327.680 color images (96 x 96px) extracted from histopathologic scans of lymph node sections.
 Each image is annoted with a binary label indicating presence of metastatic tissue..
 There exists 220024 images whose ground truth is known.
 A positive label indicates that the center 32x32px region of a patch contains at least one pixel of tumor tissue.
-T
 The original PCam dataset contains duplicate images due to its probabilistic sampling, however, the version presented on [Kaggle](https://www.kaggle.com/c/histopathologic-cancer-detection/data) does not contain duplicates.
 I start by reviewing the provided input datasets, specifically ``` train.zip``` and ```train_labels.csv```.
 I split the "train" dataset into a training and validation set (20% of train.zip).